Pandemic job pain fell unevenly on minorities and the poor, Fed researchers found

-In one of the most detailed examinations so far of the unequal toll levied on communities of color by the pandemic, researchers at the New York Fed illustrated in a series of blog posts the various setbacks low-wage workers faced during the crisis.
+In one of the most detailed examinations so far of the unequal toll levied on communities of color by the pandemic, researchers at the New York Fed illustrated in a series of blog posts here the various setbacks low-wage workers faced during the crisis - and showed how soaring infection rates during the winter months again disproportionately hurt those same workers.

 The labor market outcomes played out starkly different along racial lines.
 Black workers saw a more significant rise in unemployment and were more likely to drop out of the labor force during the crisis, the New York Fed researchers found.